toh12/amt_old_v3/README.md

   These implement a data type, a model that stores the data type, a parser that converts the binary data into the data type, and a panel that forms the GUI for the tab.

+ Some choice snippits to look at:
+ - Framework.cpp is an example of a small file with some concise C++ style code.
+ - particles.h is a simple example of the implementation of the per file interface.

 There are many techniques I have learnt and used in making this code:
 - Library creation, compilation and linkage techinques (APCL)